Bit-Scripts/APPIPTV_Freebox_et_HDHomeRun/README-en.md

 ## Contribution

-Contributions are highly encouraged and greatly appreciated.
-If you would like to contribute, you can:
+Contributions are highly encouraged and every contribution is appreciated.
+If you wish to contribute, please refer to the [CONTRIBUTING.md](.github/CONTRIBUTING.md) file for detailed guidelines.

 - **Report Bugs**: Use the [issues](https://github.com/Bit-Scripts/APPIPTV_Freebox_et_HDHomeRun/issues) to report bugs.
 - **Propose Features**: You can also propose new features through the [issues](https://github.com/Bit-Scripts/APPIPTV_Freebox_et_HDHomeRun/issues).